China fears wipe quarter of a trillion euros off Europe's blue-chips

 “The events in China are clearly serious and demonstrate that the development model there is struggling to maintain growth,” Taube Hodson Stonex Partners fund manager, Mark Evans, said.

-The STOXX 600 Basic Resources Index .SXPP, whose constituents are mostly mining stocks, and the energy sector .SXEP fell 5.9 percent and 4.2 percent respectively, as commodities slumped to multi-year lows, China being one of the world’s biggest users of metals and oil.
+The STOXX 600 Basic Resources Index, whose constituents are mostly mining stocks, and the energy sector fell 5.9 percent and 4.2 percent respectively, as commodities slumped to multi-year lows, China being one of the world’s biggest users of metals and oil.

-Shares in banks .SX7P and asset managers .SXFP also fell sharply, while the Euro STOXX Volatility Index .V2TX rose 4.8 points to its highest level since October 2014 - more evidence of investor unease.
+Shares in banks and asset managers also fell sharply, while the Euro STOXX Volatility Index rose 4.8 points to its highest level since October 2014 - more evidence of investor unease.

 Nevertheless, strategists at JP Morgan Cazenove and Taube Hodson Stonex’s Evans said that the sell-off may have been overdone.